 The debate is as unexpected as it is extraordinary.
 One would have thought that the event to touch a nerve within the American body politic, making Islam a national issue, would be an act of terrorism.
 Or discovery that Islamists had penetrated U.S. security services.
 Or the dismaying results of survey research.
 Or an apologetic presidential speech.

-.
+#ad#But no, something more symbolic roiled the body politic — the prospect of a mosque in close proximity to the World Trade Center’s former location.
+What began as a local zoning matter morphed over the months into a national debate with potential foreign-policy repercussions.
 Its symbolic quality fit a pattern established in other Western countries.
 Islamic coverings on females have spurred repeated national debates in France since 1989.
 The Swiss banned the building of minarets.
 The murder of Theo van Gogh profoundly affected the Netherlands, as did the publication of Mohammad cartoons in Denmark.

 Oddly, only after the Islamic center’s location had generated weeks of controversy did the issue of individuals, organizations, and funding behind the project finally come to the fore — although these obviously have more significance than does location.
 Personally, I do not object to a truly moderate Muslim institution in proximity to Ground Zero; conversely, I object to an Islamist institution being constructed anywhere.
 Ironically, building the center in such close proximity to Ground Zero, given the intense emotions it aroused, will likely redound against the long-term interests of Muslims in the United States.

 This new emotionalism marks the start of a difficult stage for Islamists in the United States.
 Although their origins as an organized force go back to the founding of the Muslim Student Association in 1963, they came of age politically in the mid-1990s, when they emerged as a force in U.S. public life.